garden-io/garden/docs/reference/commands.md

 Examples:

-   garden self-update               # update to the latest minor Garden CLI version garden self-update edge          # switch to the latest edge build of garden 0.12 (which is created anytime a PR is merged to the 0.12 branch) garden self-update edge-bonsai   # switch to the latest edge build of garden Bonsai (0.13) (which is created anytime a PR is merged to main) garden self-update 0.12.24       # switch to the exact version 0.12.24 of the CLI garden self-update --major       # install the latest version, even if it's a major bump
+   garden self-update               # update to the latest minor Garden CLI version garden self-update edge-acorn    # switch to the latest edge build of garden 0.12 (which is created anytime a PR is merged to the 0.12 branch) garden self-update edge-bonsai   # switch to the latest edge build of garden Bonsai (0.13) (which is created anytime a PR is merged to main) garden self-update 0.12.24       # switch to the exact version 0.12.24 of the CLI garden self-update --major       # install the latest version, even if it's a major bump